maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/04-api-shell.md

 ## Automating with Loops

 Loops are a powerful method for working with APIs using the shell tools.
-Building on the [Automating the tedious with loops ](https://librarycarpentry.org/lc-shell/04-loops/index.html)Lesson from yesterday, we can extract specified by making mulitple API calls.
+Building on the [Automating the tedious with loops ](https://librarycarpentry.org/lc-shell/04-loops/index.html)Lesson from yesterday, we can extract specified by making multiple API calls.

 In the example below, we pipe `|` together several shell commands and introduce the `while` loop to call the Voyager API and return the title for a list of items.

 ~~~
-$ cat isbn.txt | while read line;
+$ cat ISBN.txt | while read line;
     do curl -s https://libapp.library.yale.edu/VoySearch/GetBibItem?isxn=$line  | jq '.record[].title';
     done
 ~~~